glycerine/cshared-osx-issue/README.md

 a c-shared built .so library into the R statistical analysis environment, set-up handlers with signal.Notify(), and then pressed ctrl-c: it panics/crashes on OSX, but works fine on Linux.
-See the last stack dump in this repo for the full details of that panic.
+This next stack dump has the full details of that panic, which is OSX only.

 ### the originating (and more elaborate) problem: the panic stack trace